Unusual features of Queen Elizabeth Biosphere Reserve and National Park, Uganda

 The Ramsar sheet dedicated to the lake completes: "Vegetation consists of grassland, woodland, and three major swamp types.
 The site supports large mammals, including elephants, hippopotamus, and antelope, and is important for numerous species of wintering Palearctic waterbirds and various notable resident birds.
 Mine water seepage, agricultural runoff, and effluent inputs are impacting the site."

 The park encompasses numerous volcanoes, the official site of the park explains how this landscape formed: "Several extinct volcanoes of a specifically violent type called the ‘explosion craters’ are found within western Uganda.
 These explosion craters are called so because during the long ago days these eruptions were extremely violent and instead of piling debris just about their vents similar to a number of other volcanoes, they discharged ash in addition to rock over a far as well as wide area. in the present day, they are majorly extinct craters although a few still release sulphurous smells.
+The crater lakes were actually formed somewhat recently in the light of long ago volcanic activity within Uganda which is about only 8 000 to 10 000 years back."

 In a website dedicated to volcanoes, John Seach, Research Fellow of the University of Southern Queensland notes about the volcanic field at south-east of the canal: "The Bunyaruguru volcanic field may have been created as a result of subsidence between two major faults.
 The main type of activity was gas explosions.
 Only four of the 152 craters are associated with lava" and 27 contain freshwater to saltwater lakes.
 They are stretching along a south-west-north-east axis along the western edge of the Great Rift Valley, between which are tuff cones rising to an altitude of 1554 m and foiditic lava flows.